 This prize is taxable and a T4A slip will be issued, at the appropriate time, for grants and awards paid to individuals.
 When determining your project start date, individuals should be aware that according to the Canada Revenue Agency (CRA), expenses incurred in the year immediately before a prize is received are only deductible from the prize if they are incurred after the artist has received notification that the prize will be paid.
 For more information about income taxes and your prize, please refer to our website.
 If you have any tax-related questions, please contact the CRA or your provincial or territorial revenue department.

 The winners (and mentors, if applicable) must agree to allow their photographs and public information to be used for promotion of the prize and in other Canada Council promotional initiatives.

 You must acknowledge the support of the Canada Council for the Arts in all promotional material associated with the prize.
 Details will be included in your notification letter.

 You will be required to submit a final report by the date identified in your notification letter.

 Visit the John Hobday Awards in Arts Management web page to download a list of past winners.

 Instructions – How to submit an application

-Send your completed application and required documents as 1 email to firstname.lastname@example.org on or before the deadline date by 11:59 pm (local time).
+Send your completed application form and required documents as 1 email with attachments to firstname.lastname@example.org on or before the deadline date by 11:59 pm (local time).
 The maximum file size including attachments is 25 MB.
 If you do not receive a confirmation email within 3 business days, please contact us.

 1-800-263-5588 (toll-free) or 613-566-4414, ext.
 6004